Final Fantasy III (2006 video game)

-is a Nintendo DS role-playing video game and an enhanced remake of the 1990 Family Computer game, Final Fantasy III.

-The game was developed by Matrix Software and marks the first time the game was released outside of Japan since its original launch.
+is a 2006 role-playing video game developed by Matrix Software and published by Square Enix for the Nintendo DS.
+It is a remake of the 1990 Famicom game Final Fantasy III, and marks the first time the game was released outside of Japan since its original launch.

-A port was released for the iOS on March 24, 2011.
-It was followed by an Android port on March 12, 2012, a PlayStation Portable port in late September 2012 (downloadable-only format outside Japan via PlayStation Network) and a Windows port via Steam in 2014.
+A port was released for iOS on March 24, 2011.
+It was followed by an Android port on March 12, 2012, a PlayStation Portable port in late September 2012 (downloadable-only format outside Japan via PlayStation Network) and a Windows port via Steam in 2014 in the west and in 2020 in Japan with further updates.